Is vomiting after head injury a dangerous sign?

 Many people find that acupressure helps reduce nausea and vomiting.
 Acupressure is based on the traditional Chinese medicine practice of acupuncture, which uses specific pressure points on the body to alleviate symptoms.

-- Hold your hand so that your fingers are pointing up and your palm is facing your face.
+- Hold one hand so that the fingers and palm are pointing upward.

-- Place your first three fingers of your opposite hand across your wrist.
+- Place the first three fingers of the opposite hand across the wrist.

-- Place your thumb just below these three fingers.
-You should be able to feel two tendons beneath your thumb.
+- Place the thumb just below these three fingers, feeling for two tendons.
 That is the pressure point.

-- Press your thumb on this point and move it in a circle for two minutes.
+- Press the thumb on this point and move it in a circle for two minutes.
 Pressure should be firm but not so hard that it hurts.

 Another pressure point that can help relieve nausea is the ear lobes.
 Rub both ear lobes in a circular direction for two minutes or until the nausea subsides.
 This point also may reduce anxiety.